-Join us for our hands-on storytelling adventures, Tales for Tots, held each Tuesday and Wednesday mornings at 11 am.
-Book readings are typically followed by a craft activity related to the story that guests can take home.
+Join us for our hands-on storytelling adventures, Tales for Tots, held each Tuesday, Wednesday and Thursday mornings at 11 am.
+Each day a new story is read followed by a fun activity that goes along with that story.

 Upcoming Tales For Tots: